Reparative stem cells restore damaged tissue and function caused by heart disease.

 - Development of novel biologics delivery modalities in the heart.
-In collaboration with bioengineering and industry, we developed a novel cardiac catheter that is able to dramatically improve stem cell retention in the heart.
-We will evaluate the utility of this catheter design in delivery of proteins and therapeutic viruses to the heart.
+In collaboration with bioengineering and industry, Mayo Clinic researchers developed a novel cardiac catheter that is able to dramatically improve stem cell retention in the heart.
+The Van Cleve Cardiac Regeneration Program will evaluate the utility of this catheter design in delivery of proteins and therapeutic viruses to the heart.

 - Acellular personalized regeneration in myocardial infarction.
 State-of-the-art molecular profiling of patient blood samples at the time of heart attack (myocardial infarction) has allowed identification of markers that can predict long-term risk of heart failure.
-Using this information, we have developed a protein-based therapy to limit heart muscle injury at the time of infarction.
+Using this information, Mayo Clinic has developed a protein-based therapy to limit heart muscle injury at the time of infarction.

 - Biomatrix and microsphere-based therapy in the heart.
-We are working on the development of tissue-engineering approaches to maximize delivery of regenerative therapies to the heart.
+Researchers in the Van Cleve Cardiac Regeneration Program are working on the development of tissue-engineering approaches to maximize delivery of regenerative therapies to the heart.

 Other active areas of research include: